gauxs/sysd/hld/storage/redis/README.md

 Database clustering is transparent to the Redis client that connects to the database.
 The Redis client accesses the database through a single endpoint that automatically routes all operations to the relevant shards.
 You can connect an application to a single Redis process or a clustered database without any difference in the application logic.

-1. Node -
-2. Cluser -
-3. Shard - Redis process that is part of the Redis clustered database.
-4. Tag or Hash Tag - A part of the key that is used in the hash calculation.
-5. Slot or Hash Slot - The result of the hash calculation.

 ### Sructure